 Organization/Community Relationships: As a member of the CHASCo, the university will assess the student well-being by completing the Healthy Minds Survey, biennially.
-Additionally, consideration will be a campus climate survey to be completed triennially that will provide feedback from students about prevention, intervention, and postvention efforts in place.
-UCC staff also has engagement in community initiatives that include the Suicide Prevention in African American Faith Communities Coalition (SPAAFCC) and the Centerstone facilitated Zero Suicide Prevention collaborative for Higher Education.
+Additionally, a campus climate survey will be completed triennially that will provide feedback from students about prevention, intervention, and postvention efforts in place.
+UCC staff also has engagement in community initiatives that include the Suicide Prevention African American Faith Community Coalition (SPAAFCC) and the Centerstone facilitated Zero Suicide Prevention collaborative for Higher Education.